 - Combine 1 cup sour cream and taco seasoning in a small bowl.
 Set aside

-- Spread refried beans in bottom of a 9-inch dish.
+- Spread refried beans in the bottom of a 9-inch dish.

 - Spread sour cream/taco seasoning mixture on top of refried beans.